Disability for Diseases of the Musculoskeletal System

 Will the VA make my rating for my Musculoskeletal Disease permanent?

-Many Diseases of the Musculoskeletal System, like degenerative arthritis are undeniably permanent as they cannot be cured, however, they will not qualify for Permanent and Total (P&T) status if they do not qualify for a Total rating (100%).
+Many Diseases of the Musculoskeletal System, like degenerative arthritis are undeniably permanent as they cannot be cured, however, they will only qualify for the official Permanent and Total (P&T) status if they qualify for a Total rating (100%).

 Does my Musculoskeletal Disease qualify me for Unemployability?

 Not necessarily.
 There are many jobs that can be performed by individuals with various levels and types of Diseases of the Musculoskeletal System.
 You will only qualify for Individual Unemployability if your condition alone qualifies for a 60% rating (or 40% with a combined 70%) and has resulted in perpetual unemployment despite repeated attempts.